ganrad/openai-api-router/README.md

    **NOTE**: You can update and use the shell script `./tests/test-oai-api-gateway.sh` with sample data to test how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.

-### C. Accessing and analyzing API Gateway backend endpoint(s) traffic metrics
+### C. Analyze Azure OpenAI endpoint(s) traffic metrics

-1. Access the metrics (/metrics) endpoint and analyze backend API metrics.
+1. Access the API Gateway metrics (/metrics) endpoint and analyze OpenAI API metrics.

    Use a web browser and access the API Gateway metrics URL to retrieve the backend OpenAI API metrics information.
 The metrics URL is provided below.